FDio/site/content/latest/news/arm.md

 Learn more about the Universal Dataplane – including recent performance gains, the latest release, and VNF interoperability – in the recent webinar, “Acceleration with the Universal Dataplane – FD.io” which is available for viewing on-demand: https://www.brighttalk.com/webcast/12229/274463

 FD.io will hold a Mini-Summit co-located with CloudNativeCon + KubeCon North America, 5 December in Austin, Texas.
 Join the community and learn about FD.io projects, use cases, capabilities, integration between FD.io and Kubernetes/OpenStack/ODL/OPNFV/other communities, tools, and many more exciting topics.
-More details, including how to submit a talk, are available here: https://fd.io/event/kubecon-north-america-dec-5-2017/

 More about the newest members